poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ```

-### Thinking of the migration to a cluster... (too soon to dive in this?)
+### Thinking of the migration to a cluster...
+(Docker Swarm)

-Will have to install docker and configure many compute modules.
-Don't really want to do that manually and miss anything...
-Here comes Ansible
-??? bug "TODO"
-    Ansible for setting up the Swarm Mode
-My playbook is based on Jeff Geerling's Turing Pi 2, where I swapped K3s for Docker Swarm Mode: https://github.com/geerlingguy/turing-pi-2-cluster
+From here, I still didn't have my Turing Pi and many nodes, but I wanted to get ready for it.
+Actually, quick research taught me it's possible to run the same containers in Swarm mode on 1 node.
+Docker Swarm mode is designed to manage multiple machines (called nodes) each having their own docker instance, and distributing the containers between the machines.
+So it actually works with only 1 machine, but you don't get the redundancy of multiple node of course.

-## 1. Looking at Swarm Mode: many questions came up...
+## 1. Looking at Swarm Mode: what changes?

 Questions I had when thinking of the migration to Swarm Mode: